Flood-ctrl/ewe-py/README.md

 # ewe-py
 ewe on Python 3

-Scripts - ewe for outputing shufl string from w file (vocabulary)
+Script - ewe for outputing shufl string from w file (vocabulary)